Genres

 editReviews

-(4.38/5)i'm really enjoying this, currently on volume 9
+(4.31/5)i'm really enjoying this, currently on volume 9

 my reading speed is slow (can't do more than a volume a day even if i have all day for it). it's easy to get bored or tired when being this slow so the story being so gripping helps a lot with that, unlike reading a slice of life where not much happens i'm always looking forward to the next plot point

-volume 1 is easier than the rest but the difficulty is certainly higher than anything i've read so far. still, i found it doable, i just wouldn't
+volume 1 is easier than the rest but the difficulty is certainly higher than anything i've read so far. still, i found it doable, i just wouldn't recommend it as a first manga

 Enjoyed this manga quite a lot, very cute